Barthélemy Diedhiou

-Barthélemy Diedhiou (born 2 January 2001) is a Senegalese footballer who plays as a winger or forward for Latvian Latvian Virslīga club FK RFS, on loan from Latvian Virslīga club BFC Daugavpils.
+Barthélemy Diedhiou (born 2 January 2001) is a Senegalese footballer who plays as a winger or forward for Latvian Virslīga club FK Auda.

 Career

 In 2021, Diedhiou was sent on loan to Portuguese second division side Trofense from Lille in the French Ligue 1.
 On 12 September 2021, he debuted for Trofense during a 0-0 draw with Casa Pia.
 On 1 July, 2025, Diedhiou was loaned out to fellow Virslīga side FK RFS After transferring to RFS, Diedhiou scored a volleyed chip from outside to box to cut Europa League third qualifying round opponents KuPS's advantage down to one goal, the score ended 2–1.